State of Connecticut Home Follow Research on FacebookFollow CTDOL on InstagramFollow CTDOL on LinkedINFollow CTDOL on YouTube

 Labor Market Information - Connecticut, Employment Sectors & United States Nonfarm Employment

-Connecticut industry payrolls fell 4,500 jobs (-0.3%) in March 2025 to a level of 1,711,400 as the state’s jobless rate was up two-tenths of one percent to 3.6% (preliminary, seasonally adjusted data).
-Nonfarm industry employment in the state is 6,000 (0.4%) positions higher than a year ago.
-The February 2025 preliminary job loss of 1,200 (-0.1%) was lowered by 500 to a 1,700 jobs decline (-0.1%).
-The March 2025 preliminary Connecticut jobless rate of 3.4%, is up two-tenths of one percent from February 2025 (3.4%) and higher by four-tenths of one percent from a year ago (3.2%).
-This labor statistics report presents current estimated data from two different monthly surveys (businesses and households) produced by the U.S. Bureau of Labor Statistics (BLS) in association with the states - and depicts the new CT regional Labor Markets.
+Connecticut nonfarm payrolls increased 700 jobs (0.04%) in July 2025, to a level of 1,719,200, while the state's unemployment rate was unchanged at 3.8% (preliminary, seasonally adjusted data) for the third month in a row.
+Nonagricultural industry payrolls in the state are 10,600 (0.6%) positions higher than a year ago (1,708,600) and again at new post-COVID highpoint.
+The June 2025 preliminary job increase of 6,300 (0.4%) was revised lower by only 200 to a 6,100 jobs gain (0.4%) on the normal monthly revision.
+The July 2025 preliminary Connecticut jobless rate of 3.8% is unchanged for the third month in a row but higher by seven-tenths of one percent from a year ago (3.1%).
+Connecticut remains below the U.S. rate (currently 4.2%) for the 31st consecutive month.
+This labor statistics release presents current estimated data from two different monthly surveys (household and workplace) produced by the U.S. Bureau of Labor Statistics (BLS) in association with the states.

-Three of the ten major industry supersectors added jobs in March 2025, while seven declined.
+Five of the ten major industry supersectors gained jobs in July 2025, while four supersectors declined, while manufacturing was unchanged.

-The three industry supersectors that increased employment or were unchanged in March 2025 included:
+The six industry supersectors that increased employment or were unchanged in July 2025 included:

-The seven industry supersector that declined in jobs in March 2025 were:
+The four industry supersector that decreased in jobs in July 2025 were:

 NONFARM EMPLOYMENT